How much energy do you use to heat your home, and what’s the cost?

 Did you know air can be used to keep homes warm?
 Heat pumps absorb heat from the air outside, and use it for heating and hot water.
 They even work in winter.

 Air-source heat pumps are a greener alternative to regular central heating.
 They make use of air – a limitless natural source that can’t be used up.
-And they can be run on 100% renewable electricity.
-The total cost of buying and installing a heat pump ranges from £7,000 to £13,000.
+And they can be run on electricity which in the UK, has a lower carbon intensity than gas which is typically used to fuel boilers.

 Read our guide to find out everything you need to know about air source heat pumps and how they work